The Bridal Procession in Hardanger (1926)

 ‘This is a great unknown masterpiece!’
 Tom Gunning

-The film will be introduced by Bristol Silents’ very own Scandinavian Film Enthusiast Peter Walsh.
+The film was originally introduced by Dr Peter Walsh, South West Silents' very own Scandinavian Film Enthusiast.
 Peter is (and has for many years) been a regular supporter of Bristol Silents in and around the UK.
 He also bides his time with many of us at Le Giornate Del Cinema Muto.
 He indulges in everything Scandinavian, including Silent Film and Folk Music, which this film neatly combines.